 - provide current and accurate contact information on request

-- enable a phone number return contact to be displayed on your phone
+- enable the calling number to be displayed on your phone (and be able to receive a return call)

 - terminate the call when you ask